Four steps to reducing office safety hazards

 Cable management is in the same vein as de-cluttering, but an important task to carry out for its own reasons.
 Cables can form trip and fall hazards in and of themselves, while power cables pose a serious electrical risk if not harnessed and affixed properly.

 Wire ducts can be used to group cables and run them across the office, either above the ceiling tiles or against the wall – significantly reducing trip risk while better enabling diagnosis in the event of a fault.
 Cable ties and tie mounts can be used to harness cables beneath desks, preventing the likelihood of workers tangling themselves in cables and suffering a fall.
+There are also cable management systems available depending on your office’s needs.
+You can check some options here.

 4) Train employees